quevivasbien/AIIncentives.jl/readme.md

 The interpretation is that each *s<sub>i</sub>* represents the *odds* that player *i* causes a disaster, with players' chances of causing a disaster independently distributed, and *σ* being the probability that *no player* causes a disaster.

 If you don't like this assumption, you can change how the risk function is defined.
-Some options are pre-defined in `RiskFunc.jl`, with another reasonable option being the `WinnerOnlyRiskFunc`, defined as:
+Some options are pre-defined in `RiskFunc.jl`, with another reasonable option being the `WinnerOnlyRisk`, defined as:

 <div style="text-align: center">